Oculus Rift: Quick Start

 Adding the Entitlement Check

-All Unreal apps that ship on the Oculus Store are required to implement the Entitlement Check to verify that the user’s app is legitimate.
+It is recommended that all Unreal apps implement the Entitlement Check to verify that the user’s app is legitimate.
 For information about how to implement the Entitlement Check, please see the Unreal Development Getting Started in the Platform SDK guide.

 Application Distribution Requirements and Guidelines